fattah247/UpTimePulse/README.md

 ## Why these pieces exist
 ### Metrics producer (ping-agent)
-It’s the source of truth.
+This is the heart of the system.
+If this isn’t running, everything else is just watching silence.
 It pings a URL, then exposes:
 - counters (`ping_success_total`, `ping_failure_total`)
 - histogram (`ping_latency_seconds`)
 - `/metrics` for scraping